 Where To Buy Mechanical Breakdown Insurance

-Only a few major insurance providers offer mechanical breakdown insurance.
+Only a few major insurance providers offer mechanical breakdown insurance options.
 Progressive is not one of them.
-However, one very well known provider – Geico – offers mechanical breakdown insurance for interested customers.
+However, one very well known provider – Geico – offers mechanical breakdown insurance as an add-on coverage option for interested customers.

 In our Geico review, we rated the company highly, and along with inexpensive comprehensive car insurance, it offers low-cost MBI options.
 Check with your insurer to see if they offer MBI, as your best bet will be to add this coverage to your existing car insurance policy.